Grimmys/rpg_tactical_fantasy_game/README.md

 ## How to start the game

-Type the following command in a shell at the project root :

-``python main.py``

-Make sure to have python and pygame installed.

-If you don't have python, you can just execute ``build/exe.win32-3.6/main.exe``.
+If you are using 64-bit Windows you can head over to the [releases page](https://github.com/grimmys/rpg_tactical_fantasy_game/releases) to get a prebuilt executable.

+If you would rather run directly from the source \(or want to develop the game\), make sure to have [Python](https://python.org) installed and run `python -m pip install -r requirements` in the repository folder.

+Then you can run `python main.py` to start the game.

 ## Keys